Binding is the process of joining the outside covers of a document, fastening them together to create a spine.

 The adhesive is then applied along these roughened edges, which are attached to the spine, with the cover being wrapped around the whole thing.

-Generally, perfect binding is used for documents that are too heavy to accommodate saddle stitch binding.Comb binding is a cost-effective and popular method for binding corporate documents such as client presentations and tenders.
+Generally, perfect binding is used for documents that are too heavy to accommodate saddle stitch binding.Pros

 As the name suggests, plastic comb binding uses a cylindrical plastic device along the length to hold the papers together.

 The flexibility that comb binding offers makes them firm favourites in the corporate world.
 Pages can easily be added, removed, or reordered in the document.
 Meaning, the item can be reused multiple times.
-Dividers, headers, and extra markings can quickly be added, without the cost or stress of having the document reprinted.Wire binding, sometimes known as spiral binding, is a popular method you will recognise from calendars and writing pads.
+Dividers, headers, and extra markings can quickly be added, without the cost or stress of having the document reprinted.Pros

 The wire binding method involves punching holes in the pages and then using a machine to clamp the C-shaped wire around them.
 Wire binding is common for corporate presentations and pitches.
 It allows users to easily leaf through the document, ideal for presentations packed with infographics.